OULibraries/ou_bagit_importer/recipes.md

   }
 }
 ```

-Collection Recipes CANNOT include Collections as members at this time.
+Collection recipes CANNOT include Collections as members at this time.
+A `files` list may be provided, for setting the `TN` datastream, etc, but is not required.